- This event has passed.

 • Address the serious issue of physical intervention through careful assessment of risks and an evaluation.

-Presented by Andrés Sánchez, MSOL, CCALAC Workforce Recruitment & Retention Coordinator and Sara Watson, MCHES, CCALAC Training and Events Coordinator
+Presented by Andrés Sánchez, MSOL, CCALAC Workforce Recruitment & Retention Manager and Sara Watson, MCHES, CCALAC Training and Events Specialist

 Cost for CCALAC Members and Affiliates: $100, Non-members: $150